Home » Repurposed Furniture » Make Your Own Standing Laptop Table for $20

 remove dowel from table legs

-I used the hammer to tap, tap, tap the table leg in order to get the dowel out of the holes on the legs.
+I used the hammer to tap, tap, tap the table leg in order to dislodge the dowel from the holes on the legs.

 remove pin from table bracket